ULL-ESIT-DMSI-1920/vue-component-basics-laura-manzini-alu0101531700/README.md

 - Component's template, and couple of ways to define your template
 - Communication between components with props and custom events
 - What is the difference between global and local component registration

+## Further details

+For more details on the introduction to Vue please follow this [repository](https://github.com/ULL-ESIT-DMSI-1920/vue-intro-laura-manzini-alu0101531700.git).